CitadelCS/hw-rails-intro/docs/part_0_A.md

 $ git clone git@github.com:your_github_username/rottenpotatoes-rails-intro.git
 ```

-If you are using AWS Cloud9, consider editing your gemfile to use the same version of Ruby as currently installed, if it's only a partial version away.
-Currently, this is 2.4.1 instead of 2.4.0.
-Otherwise, you'll need to download Ruby 2.4.0 and switch to it using RVM.
-It's easier to just change the gemfile to use 2.4.1.

 Whenever you start working on a Rails project, the first thing you should do is to run Bundler, to make sure all the app's gems are installed.
 Switch to the app's root directory (presumably `rottenpotatoes-rails-intro`) and run `bundle install --without production` (you only need to specify `--without production` the first time, as this setting will be remembered on future runs of Bundler for this project).

 Finally, get the local database created: